Why NRG?

 type Output = Infer<typeof OutputSchema>;

-export default class MyNode extends IONode<Config, any, Input, Output> {
+export default class MyNode extends IONode<Config, never, Input, Output> {

 static readonly type = "my-node";